Dabbling in Jet Lag

 LowePro Whistler 450

-I ended up choosing the LowePro Whistler 450.
+If I need extra space, I turn to my LowePro Whistler 450.
 This bag holds everything I need it to, sits comfortably on my back, and has the perfect amount of weatherproofing.
 It comes with a rain cover, but you really don’t need it because the bag itself is so water-resistant.

 There’s a dedicated laptop pocket, room for a jacket, snacks, and a water bottle.
-Plus it opens from the back, which provides both easy access and additional security for my photography gear.
+Plus, it opens from the back, which provides both easy access and extra security for my photography gear.

 How To Improve Your Travel Photography

 While I have and continue to build an extensive amount of photography equipment.
-Remember, gear is not everything.
+Remember, buying a bunch of expensive gear won’t improve your photography skills.

 Enjoy This Post?
 Pin It!